Trump administration moves to stop more immigrants from seeking U.S. asylum

-NEW YORK/WASHINGTON (Reuters) - The Trump administration on Monday moved to bar almost all immigrants from applying for asylum at the country’s southern border, requiring them to first pursue their claims in a third country they traveled through before seeking safe haven in the United States.
+NEW YORK/WASHINGTON (Reuters) - The Trump administration on Monday moved to bar almost all immigrants from applying for asylum at the country’s southern border, requiring them to first pursue safe haven in a third country through which they had traveled on the way to the United States.

 The Department of Homeland Security, in a statement issued with the Department of Justice, said the interim rule would set a “new bar” for immigrants “by placing further restrictions or limitations on eligibility for aliens who seek asylum in the United States.”

-The American Civil Liberties Union called the new rule “patently unlawful” and vowed to sue.
+The American Civil Liberties Union called the new rule “patently unlawful” and vowed to file a lawsuit.

 The rule would make it all but impossible for applicants seeking protection from persecution unless they first apply for asylum in “third country” such as Mexico or Guatemala, through which they traveled en route to the United States.